edu-secmachine/javulna/readme.md

 Can you get data of a user whose name starts with "a"?
 Could you somehow get all user's data from LDAP?
 Examine the source code, find and fix the vulnerability!

+<a name="Exercise_9"></a>
+### Exercise  9 – XSS
+**Short Description**
+On branch ui there is an application which contains two pages.
+Alas one of them suffers from XSS vulnerability.
+Find it and fix it!

+**Detailed description**
+Checkout branch ui (git cechkout ui), make a clean install, and run the application.
+Navigate to your browser, and enter the url localhost:8080!
+You should see a page listing the movies in the database.
+There is also a page accessible from the menu for adding new movies to the database.
+Find an XSS vulnerability in one of these pages!
+When found, check the source-code.
+What type of XSS is this?
+Discuss why this vulnerability exists, and why are there no other XSS vulnerabilties at other places!
+Fix the vulnerability!